Email:

 Adding to the last example.
 You usually start with 65 MPH, since that is the natural highway speed, multiply by 3.91 and then again with 336, dividing all by 30 gives you the before RPM of 2846.
 Calculating for the after ratio of 4.88 gears and 38" tires gives the RPM of 2805.

-To sum it all up it can be handy to use this table.
+To sum it all up it can be handy to use this table for both your front and rear axle gear ratio selection.
 It is based on the above formula.
 You can use it to quickly estimate your trucks best gear ratio.

 Tire